lugatuic/goberus/docs/integration-testing.md

 1. Add test function to `tests/integration/integration_test.go`
 2. Follow the pattern: call `waitForService(t)` at the start
-3. Use `baseURL` constant for HTTP requests
+3. Use `baseURL` function for HTTP requests
 4. Use `is.New(t)` for assertions
 5. Clean up resources if creating test data